 4. Where Are You Located?

 If you're already at the dealership, then this question is an easy one to answer, but when selecting from a list of BHPH establishments, location is important.
 Pick one close to where you live or work so that it's convenient to come in to make your payment.
 Additionally, BHPH dealers prefer to work with customers who live close to the dealership so that it's simpler to maintain the financial agreement.
 Thus, finding a dealership nearby may make it even easier to get the car loan you need.

 5. What Value Do You Place on Providing Quality Vehicles?

 Bad credit shouldn't prevent you from getting a quality vehicle.
 In fact, many BHPH dealers are extremely focused on offering reliable vehicles because they know customers are more likely to keep paying for a car that works well.
-Ask dealerships about the inspection standards or reconditioning processes that they use to prepare vehicles for purchase.
-See if they offer maintenance and repairs on site or if they have a partner provider that does.
+Ask dealerships about their inspection standards or reconditioning processes that they use.
+See if they offer maintenance and repairs on site or if they have a recommendation for someone who does.
 A reliable vehicle serves the interests of both parties, and a dealer should be happy to provide you with this information.

-For more information on buying a car with bad credit or no credit, visit AutoTrader's Buy Here Pay Here Credit Help Center.
+For more information on buying a car with bad credit or no credit, check out the rest of the articles in Autotrader's Buy Here Pay Here Credit Help Center.